Preparations are under way for the United States to meet in high-level talks here with at least one of its fiercest Mideast enemies: Syria.

 "If we encounter each other and wander into other subjects I'm prepared to at least address them in terms of American policy," Rice said earlier Wednesday of potential discussions with Iran's foreign minister.

 U.S. diplomatic ties with Iran were cut following the 1979 storming of the U.S. Embassy in Tehran.
-Although there have been intermittent diplomatic contacts, the Bush administration has resisted pressure to start direct talks with
+Although there have been intermittent diplomatic contacts, the Bush administration has resisted pressure to start direct talks with Iran to improve security in Iraq.

 If Rice meets with Moallem it would be the first such high-level talks since the February 2005 assassination of former Lebanese Prime Minister Rafik Hariri, for which many blame the Syrian government.
 Syria denies it had anything to do with the killing, but U.S. and European officials have since shunned the regime.